nhsengland/sharing-platform-docs/technical/architecture/file-server/README.md

 FutureNHS have so far settled upon [Collabora Online](https://github.com/CollaboraOnline/online), but continue to progress talks with Microsoft to add support for [Office Web Apps](https://www.office.com/).

 Other products which we investigated, and would like to extend support to in the future, include [Aspose](https://www.aspose.com/) and [OnlyOffice](https://www.onlyoffice.com/).

+## WebDAV

+WebDAV is a protocol that executes over http and essentially allows a remote file server to be mapped to a local 'drive'.
+This means users can edit and version files on their own machines using locally installed software such as the full Microsoft Office suite.

+At the time of writing, WebDAV is on the radar as an option for those who are unable to use a commercial WOPI product but given the relative difficulty of standing up a WebDAV environment in Azure, and the ageing nature of the approach, it is not something we intend to consider delivering in the Beta timeframe.

 ## File Sensitivity